 Steven Universe is an animated film created by American screenwriter and storyboard artist Rebecca Rea Sugar.
 Children’s animated series focusing on topics such as the importance of family, love, and mutual assistance.
 The main acting character is the little boy Steven, who got his name in honor of Rebecca’s younger brother.

 Rebecca Rea Sugar inspired the animated show.
 She also came up with the original design, developed the characters’ personalities, and named the series after her younger brother, partially writing off the image of the main character from him.
-Sugar also made a great creative contribution to creating the Steven Universe logo, which contains a five-pointed star in addition to the inscription.
+Sugar also greatly contributed to creating the Steven Universe logo, which contains a five-pointed star and an inscription.
 The same star is featured on the T-shirt of the fictional boy Steven.

 2012